aa093094/Data-Structure/README.md

-# Data-Structure
+# Data-Structure-in-C
-These are codes that I coded at Data Structure class.
+These are codes that I coded with C at Data Structure class.